cxzhou35/Awesome-neovim/README.md

 Suggestions are always welcome!
 If you encounter any issues, please contact [Zicx](https://github.com/cxzhou35) or raise an [issue](https://github.com/cxzhou35/Awesome-neovim/issues).

-Neovim is worth a try! 😺
+Neovim is worth to try! 😺